symbol-os/symbol-os-promo/README.md

-# The Symbol Operating System
+# The Symbol OS

-**a fantasy OS from a world where meaning mattered more than pixels**
+**a fantasy operating system from a world where meaning mattered more than pixels**

 ---